© Crown copyright 2021

 Funeral ceremonies must have no more than 30 people attending, whether indoors or outdoors.
 This number does not include anyone working at the event.

-Limits for funeral ceremonies held as part of communal worship that follows COVID-19 secure guidelines will be defined by the capacity of the place of worship.
+Limits for funeral ceremonies held as part of communal worship will be defined by the venue’s COVID-19 risk assessment.
+Where the event is taking place indoors, you must not mingle with anyone outside your household or support bubble.
 Guidance on places of worship is available.

 People with symptoms of COVID-19 should not attend